-Assessment of learning can has traditionally taken several forms; traditional tests, papers, projects, and in class participation.
+Assessment of learning has traditionally taken several forms; traditional tests, papers, projects, and in-class participation.
 In the online environment new tools to assess learning have appeared; wikis, blogs, journals, discussion participation, online tests, self and peer assessment tools, and portfolios.
-In addition to the format of assessment instructors use tools such as rubrics to assess and grade assignments.
-Blackboard has most of these tools integrated within the system.
+In addition to the format of assessment, instructors use tools such as rubrics to assess and grade assignments.
+Blackboard has most of these tools integrated into the system.
 Having tools integrated into the system means student work can be assessed and graded with grade entry happening once - in the grading interface - with grades flowing into the grade center and grade calculations, to the student My Grades tool, to the retention center and performance dashboard.

 - How to create an Assignment (Watch a Video)

 - Grading assignments with the inline grading tool (Watch a Video)

 - Compare Turnitin versus Safe Assign - Here is a recent paper comparing TurnItIn to SafeAssignment.
 The authors conclude that the two tools are about equal in their detection of plagiarism.

 - Using Safe Assign with an Assignment (Watch a Video)